 - Pre-heat the oven to 425 degrees.
 You'll need a sheet pan to roast the squash – you do not need to line the sheet pan with parchment or Silpat.

-- Saute the onion and apples in 1 tablespoon of butter with a few big pinches of sea salt.
-Let them go on medium for about 15 minutes to bring out their juices and sweeten/caramelize.
+- When the squash is done roasting, you can start the rest of the soup while the squash cools.
+Saute the onion and apples in 1 tablespoon of butter with a pinch sea salt.
+Let them cook over medium-high heat, stirring occasionally, for about 7-10 minutes to bring out their juices and sweeten/caramelize.

-- Turn the heat off, and puree the soup with an immersion blender or in a regular blender.
+- Turn the heat off, and add the honey and milk.
+Puree the soup in your blender or with an immersion blender.
 Add sea salt/pepper to taste.

 Yum.
 Pinning.
 Sharing:)